jkeohan/react-intro-to-props/README.md

 ### Passing Props

-Say for instance we wanted to render the name  that the image represents in our cards example.
+Say for instance we wanted to render the names that the images represents in our cards example.
 We could go directly to `CardBody` and do the following:

 ```html
 <h5 class="card-title">Santorini</h5>